Code Generator Configuration

 fileCreate

-• Description: Customize whether to create a file by implementing the IFileCreate interface.
+- Description: Customize whether to create a file by implementing the

-• Purpose: Used to determine whether a class needs to be overwritten during creation or to implement the file diff algorithm merge.
+interface. - Purpose: Use this to determine if a specific class should be overwritten during creation, or to implement the file difference algorithm

 initMap

-• Purpose: Used to inject additional configuration information in the code generator.
+method. - Purpose: Used to inject additional configuration information into the code generator.

 Example Configuration